sevkioruc/docs/docs/example-use-cases/parent-child.md

 sidebar_position: 4
 ---

-# School Calendar Management
+# Parent Child Relationships

-This example shows how to model simple student calendar management system with Permify's DSL, Permify Schema.
+See how parent child relations can model in Permify.
+In this use case we'll follow a simple student-calendar management system with Permify's DSL, [Permify Schema].

+[Permify Schema]: /docs/getting-started/modeling

 -------